ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/README.md

 # deploy_chat.yaml
 ### Overview :
-an ansible playbook to deploy a chat server on an ubuntu server.
+an ansible playbook to deploy a chat server on an ubuntu server (see CONTRIBUTING for the vision of the project & the road map).
 - works with or without a domain name
 - can create a single room or multiples (random) rooms
 - you can create password protected rooms